How to Build Credit: A Comprehensive Guide

 Credit accounts come in many forms, but when it comes to your credit reports and scores, there are three major types of credit that you will encounter:

-• Revolving credit: Revolving credit accounts come with a line of credit that you can draw on, pay back and draw on again.
-Credit cards are the most popular form of revolving credit, followed by lines of credit.
+- Revolving credit: Revolving credit accounts come with a line of credit that you can draw on, pay back and draw on again.
+Credit cards and lines of credit are the most popular forms of revolving credit.

 Getting a credit card is one of the most common ways to begin building credit, but it's not the only way.
-Here's how to start building credit.
+Here are two approaches to building credit:

 How to Build Credit With a Credit Card